 Sony A7R III versus Sony A6000

 The Sony Alpha A7R III and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2017 and February 2014.
-Both the A7R III and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C sensor.
+Both the A7R III and the A6000 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and an APS-C (A6000) sensor.
 The A7R III has a resolution of 42.2 megapixel, whereas the A6000 provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Sony A6000.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).